jcordtz/a_data_platform/README.md

 ## Cloud aspects

 This document explains how to create a data platform using cloud technology.
-And this approach to a data platform has some features that are only achievable with a cloud approach.
+And this approach to a data platform has some features that is only achievable with a cloud approach.

 ![Figure 1](images/Slide1.JPG)

 Figure 1

 As shown on Figure 1 using cloud technologies, gives access to different types of services.

-Infrastructure as a Service (IaaS) – this provides the ability to create various types of virtual machines and install any software needed on them.
+**Infrastructure as a Service (IaaS)** – this provides the ability to create various types of virtual machines and install any software needed on them.
 In this, the cloud vendor guarantees the service up to the level of the operating system.
-In the IaaS setup we are focused on which products we want to use and thereby providing the right “machines” for this.
+In the IaaS setup the focus is on which products should be used and hence providing the right “machines” for this.

-Platform as a Service (PaaS) – this is for services like databases.
+**Platform as a Service (PaaS)** – this is for services like databases.
 We don't have to care about the infrastructure behind these services.
 The cloud vendor ensures all the required components behind the service itself.
 This includes updates, new versions and availability.
-In the PaaS setup we focus only on what functionality we need and not on which “product” we need to do this.
-Software as a Service (SaaS) – a SaaS service is a complete solution like an ERP or a HR system.
+In the PaaS setup the focus is only on what functionality is needed and not on which “product” could do this.

+**Software as a Service (SaaS)** – is a "complete" solution like an ERP or a HR system.
 Here the cloud vendor assures access to a full package of applications, databases, and infrastructure needed for the SaaS service to work.

 The data platform discussed is based on PaaS and/or SaaS services.
-In the chapter “Implementations”, you can see different ways of doing this with different PaaS or SaaS services.
+In the chapter “Implementations”, different ways of doing this discussed with the usage of different PaaS or SaaS services.

 A key aspect of the cloud is that "everything is software".
-This means that when we need, for example, to set up a new server, the various components that the server uses - like disks, network cards etc. - these components are generated by sending commands to the cloud infrastructure.
-So, we rely on software to produce these components.
+This means that when the need is - lets say - for a new Linux server, the various components that the server uses - like disks, network cards etc. - these components are generated by sending commands to the cloud infrastructure.
+So, we rely on software to "produce" these components.

 This is known as infrastructure as code (IaC).
-In the data platform, this is used to create a relational database and load a dataset into this database using code.
+In the data platform, this is used to create a relational database and load a *dataset* into this database using code.

 ## Logical architecture

 The data platform arranges *data* and *datasets* in different areas according to the logical architecture shown on Figure 2.

-This is to make sure that we can comply with the "rules" of the paradigm as mentioned previously.
+This is to ensure that we can comply with the "rules" of the paradigm as mentioned previously.

 ![Figure 2](images/Slide3.JPG)

 Figure 2

 The areas represent different states of the journey from *data* to *datasets* and thereby to reporting and analytics.

 Referring to Figure 2 the characteristics of different areas are as follows:

-**Source systems** are any system where *data* must be extracted (batch) or where *data* is sent from (streamed).
+**Source systems** are any system where *data* must be extracted from (batch) or where *data* is sent from (streamed).

-The **ingest area** is where *data* from the source systems arrives. *data* is kept in its original format.
-If the *data* is "table" data, no changes are made to any rows or columns, not even the format of the data. *data* is stored in files - usually csv or parquet or in their binary format - like for video, picture, or sound.
+The **ingest area** is where *data* from the source systems arrives. *data* is kept with its original content.
+If the *data* is "table" data, no changes are made to any rows or columns, not even the format of the data. *Data* is stored in files - usually csv or parquet or in their binary format - like for videos, pictures, or sound.
 The **ingest area** should have a directory structure that makes it easy to identify the source of the data.

 Also, there is no updating or overwriting of existing files - meaning that a new load creates new files.
 Over time, files in the **ingest area** should be archived or deleted if legal requirements demand this (such as GDPR).

-Data is technically modified to comply with usable standards in the **transform area**.
+*Data* is technically modified to comply with usable standards in the **transform area**.
 The *data* objects in this area are independent.
 This means that they do not have a mix of *data* from the source system, are not changed to be a golden record and do not restrict the number of rows or columns.
-They are "clean" objects that are convenient to work with when used for creating *datasets* .
+They are "clean" objects that are convenient to work with when used for creating *datasets*.

 From a technical perspective, the main task for transforming *data* is to make sure they have the same format for some of the "difficult" *data* types, such as dates (e.g. splitting time from the date into a separate column) and decimal number (".," or ",." as separators).
 The second main task is to ensure that the different *data* we want to have available in this area are easily joinable, meaning that the individual *data* object has the "reference keys" needed to be able to join with other *data* objects.

 In the **publish area**, we create the *datasets* that are needed to meet the various business needs that require *data* from the data platform.
 We will apply techniques like star schemas and deliver these *datasets*  in what are commonly called *data* marts.